- About KPMG

 According to Greek and EU law, we will not process your personal data if we do not have a proper justification foreseen in the law for that purpose.
 Therefore, we will only process your personal data if we have a basis or “ground” under the law to do so, such as:

 - Performance of a contract: this is when the processing of your personal data is necessary to perform our obligations under a contract;

 - Legal obligation: this is when we are required to process your personal data to comply with a legal obligation, such as keeping records for tax purposes or providing information to a public body or law enforcement agency;

 - Legitimate interests: we will process your personal data where it is in our legitimate interest, so long as it doesn’t outweigh your interests and freedoms;

 - Vital interests: the processing is necessary to protect the vital interests of the relevant individual or of another natural person;

 - Public Interest: the processing is necessary for the performance of a task carried out in the public interest; or

 - Your consent: in some cases, and in addition to your contract, we will ask you for specific permission to process some of your personal information, and we will only process your personal data in this way if you agree for us to do so.
-You may withdraw your consent at any time by contacting us at firstname.lastname@example.org and/or email@example.com, as applicable.
+You may withdraw your consent at any time by contacting us at firstname.lastname@example.org .

 6. Who has access to your personal data and to whom are they transferred?